diffusiondata/tutorials/data-store/diffusion-kafka-app-L2/README.md

 	Diffusion service credentials > admin, password (use the "Security" tab to create a user or admin account) Kafka Topic subscription > the source topic from your Kafka cluster (eg: "kafka.firehose.fx") Kafka Topic value type > we are using JSON but can be string, integer, byte, etc.
+	Kafka Topic key type > use string type for this code example.
 ```

 ## Step 2: Check the Kafka stream is ingested